SRA-VJTI/eklavya.github.io/content/blogs/task3.md

 A sample calculation of Haar value from a rectangular image section has been shown here.
 The darker areas in the haar feature are pixels with values 1, and the lighter areas are pixels with values 0.
 Each of these is responsible for finding out one particular feature in the image.
 Such as an edge, a line or any structure in the image where there is a sudden change of intensities.
 For ex. in the image above, the haar feature can detect a vertical edge with darker pixels at its right and lighter pixels at its left.

-The objective here is to find out the sum of all the image pixels lying in the darker area of the haar feature and the sum of all the image pixels lying in the lighter area of the haar feature and then find out their difference divided by overall sum.
-Now if the image has an edge separating dark pixels on the right and light pixels on the left, then the haar value will be closer to 1.
-That means, we say that there is an edge detected if the haar value is closer to 1.
-In the example above, there is no edge as the haar value is far from 1.
+The objective here is to find out the sum of all the image pixels lying in the darker area of the image patch(assumed haar feature) and the sum of all the image pixels lying in the lighter area of the image patch(assumed haar feature).

-Here we ll use 4 types of haar feature:
+Here we ll use 5 types of haar feature:

- - a. type-2-x
+ - type-2-x
- - b. type-2-y
+ - type-2-y
- - c. type-3-x
+ - type-3-x
- - d. type-3-y
+ - type-3-y
- - e. type-4
+ - type-4

 {{< image src="/img/Haar_feature3.png" alt="Haar_feature3" position="center" style="border-radius: 8px;" >}}